 This isn’t merely about physical development but cognitive as well.

-Through experimental observation and studies, it has been suggested that babies who feed on breastmilk are able to have their cognitive functions be enhanced much more than those who feed only on formula.
+Through experimental observation and studies, it has been suggested that babies who feed on breastmilk can have their cognitive functions enhanced much more than those who feed only on formula.

 Nevertheless, breastfeeding has presented significant positive outcomes regarding brain development and long-term cognitive and behavioral benefits.